lokanta/lokanta.github.io/drops.md

 - Lunch time at your work or University
 - A short evening session
-- Weekend dana, get the family together
+- Weekend meal offering (dana), get the family together
 - Early morning before work

 ## Hosting a Dhamma Drop